10 Days in Argentina: 7 Sample Itineraries

 Related: How to Get into Buenos Aires from Ezeiza Airport

 Are there domestic flights that leave from Ezeiza?
 Yes, but options are limited.
-Also, I’ve known airlines to change the departure airport without much advance notice (it’s been done to me).
+Also, I’ve known airlines to change the departure airport without much advance notice.
 I wouldn’t rely on it unless you absolutely have to.

 How to Get Around Argentina